ripienaar/choriapi/README.md

 {"temperature":18.8,"humidity":56.5,"time":"2017-12-04T22:36:42.636619913Z"}
 ```

-In includes a DDL file for the ruby choria, if installed and configured you can interact with your rpc:
+In includes a DDL file for the ruby Choria, if installed and configured you can interact with your RPC:

 *NOTE:* The DDL isn't used by the Go code